Cocos (Keeling) Islands Airport: History

+South African Airways aircraft operated between Johannesburg and Perth refuelled at this airport en-route before 1970.

+The 2016 Australian Defence White Paper stated that the airfield would be upgraded to support the RAAF's P-8 Poseidon maritime patrol aircraft.
+Work was scheduled to begin in early 2023 and completed by 2026, though the costs of the upgrade had increased significantly.
+It is planned that the airfield will act as a forward operating base for Australian surveillance and electronic warfare aircraft in the region.

 Facilities

 The airport has one runway, designated 15/33, with an asphalt surface measuring 2441 × 45 m and an elevation of 10 ft above sea level.

 Airlines and destinations

 Statistics

 Cocos Island Airport served 14,896 revenue passengers during financial year 2017–2018.